Third stimulus check: Here's what could delay or lower your payment

 The TurboTax spokesperson added, "If you haven't filed your 2020 return yet, you can do that now to give your most recent information to the IRS, including bank account or address information to help ensure your stimulus check goes to the right place."

-Even while some payments are landing just one day after the bill was signed, the IRS has until the end of 2021 to distribute the checks, according to the legislation.
+Even while some payments landed just one day after the bill was signed, the IRS has until the end of 2021 to distribute the checks, according to the legislation.

 Here's what could hold up some people from receiving their money, or receiving the incorrect amount.